 How to Grow Basil

 Basil likes a slightly tropical environment, so select a planting location that will provide the herb plants with at least six hours of direct sun per day.
-A planting location that is close to a water source will also make it convenient for you to provide the plants with their needed moisture to keep the humidity level around the plants high for optimum growth.

 When to Plant Basil

 Basil can be started from seeds and planted in the late spring, or early summer depending on your location.
 Whichever you choose, wait until all danger of frost has past and the daytime temperatures remain above 21 C (70 degrees Fahrenheit) and nighttime temperatures do not dip below 10 C (50 degrees Fahrenheit) for three consecutive days prior to planting.

 Starting Indoors: Seeds can be started a few weeks before the last frost date.
 Fill pots with sterilized potting soil.
 Pre-soak the soil and sow seeds no more than a 1/4 inch deep.
 Place the pots in a sunny, warm location inside.

 Starting Outdoors: Choose a sunny location and amend the plant bed with a couple inches of compost.
 Water the ground well prior to sowing the seeds.
 Basil seeds only need to be sown a 1/4 inch deep.
 The seeds are small and light helps to stimulate the germination process.

 Keep the soil moist at all times.
 Allowing the soil to dry out will kill the seeds or seedlings.
 Germination will occur in approx. 5-7 days.
 Seedlings can be transplanted into their permanent home after they have developed at least two sets of leaves.